-At the direction of the California Public Utilities Commission, SoCalGas is proposing a local demonstration project that could safely blend up to 20% clean, renewable hydrogen into the natural gas system in an isolated portion of the University of California, Irvine (UCI) campus.
+At the direction of the California Public Utilities Commission, SoCalGas is proposing a local demonstration project that could safely blend up to 20% clean renewable hydrogen into the natural gas system in an isolated portion of the University of California, Irvine (UCI) campus.

-To support California's climate and clean air goals, SoCalGas is proposing a hydrogen blending demonstration project at UCI's Anteater Recreation Center (ARC).
-This project will blend clean, renewable hydrogen into a portion of UCI's natural gas system and offer a real-world environment to better understand how clean hydrogen and natural gas can be safely delivered to customers in the future.
-This is part of a broader effort by California and utilities to develop a standard for safe hydrogen blending, which could reduce greenhouse gas emissions and improve air quality.
-The data gathered from this demonstration can also help assess how to speed the development and deployment of related advanced technologies key to the state's climate and clean air goals.
+To support California's climate goals, SoCalGas is proposing a hydrogen blending demonstration project at UCI's Anteater Recreation Center (ARC).
+This project will blend clean renewable hydrogen into a portion of UCI's natural gas system and offer a real-world environment to better understand how clean hydrogen and natural gas can be safely delivered to customers in the future.
+This is part of a broader effort by California and utilities to develop a standard for safe hydrogen blending, which could reduce greenhouse gas emissions.
+The data gathered from this demonstration can also help assess how to speed the development and deployment of related advanced technologies key to the state's climate goals.